vista-art/fragmentcolor/docs/api/scene/light/light.md

 tinted color.
 This is sun / moon / fill-light territory, and it's the shape `Material::pbr` expects out of the box.

-Pass a Light to [`Material::add`](https://fragmentcolor.org/api/scene/material#add) to wire its `light.direction` and `light.color` into the material's shader.
-The Light holds Arc-shared state, so later [`set_direction`](https://fragmentcolor.org/api/scene/light/set_direction) and [`set_color`](https://fragmentcolor.org/api/scene/light/set_color) calls propagate to every Material that absorbed it.
+Pass a Light to [`Pass::add`](https://fragmentcolor.org/api/core/pass#add) to wire its `light.direction` and `light.color` into every shader the pass renders.
+The Light holds Arc-shared state, so later [`set_direction`](https://fragmentcolor.org/api/scene/light/set_direction) and [`set_color`](https://fragmentcolor.org/api/scene/light/set_color) calls propagate to every shader the Light has been wired into.

 Internally a Light carries: